Goleta Beach at Sunset

 Grading Basis

-Grades will be based on classroom quizzes administered in lectures and discussion sections via iClicker (10% of grade), an in-person midterm exam on Monday April 30 (20%), a paper due by 8 a.m.
-Monday May 27midnight on Wednesday May 29 (35%), and an in-person final exam on Monday June 10 12-3 p.m.
+Grades will be based on classroom quizzes administered in lectures (5% of the grade) and particiation in discussion sections (5% of grade), an in-person midterm exam on Monday April 28 (20%), a paper due by midnight on Thursday May 29 (35%), and an in-person final exam on Wednesday June 11 8-11 a.m.
 (35%).
-There is also an optional paper proposal deadline on Monday May 20 to allow you to receive feedback on the approach you will take.
-This deadline is optional unless you want to propose a topic that is not among the provided prompts.
-Prompts will be provided immediately after the midterm exam.
+There is also an initial paper plan deadline on Thursday May 15 to allow you to receive feedback on the approach you will take.

 Exact formats of the midterm and final exam will be announced one week before each exam, but you should be prepared to answer multiple choice and short-answer questions about anything in the assigned readings or covered in lectures and sections prior to the exam.